 Sometimes we may need to ensure that test execution is time-bounded.

-To do that we can use the parallelTestTimeoutForcedInSeconds parameter.
-This will interrupt currently running threads and will not execute any of the queued threads after the timeout has elapsed:
+To do that, we can use the parallelTestTimeoutForcedInSeconds parameter.
+This will interrupt currently running tests and will not execute any of the queued tests after the timeout has elapsed:

 Another option is to use parallelTestTimeoutInSeconds.

-In this case, only the queued threads will be stopped from executing after a certain number of seconds:
+In this case, only the queued tests will be stopped from executing after a certain number of seconds:

 Nevertheless, with both options, the tests will end with an error message when the timeout has elapsed.